 We need to know God’s Word, as those Vietnamese Christians did.
 When we learn and memorise Scripture, hiding it in our hearts, we can truly know and recall God’s love and promises whenever we need them.
 Like secret Christians around the world, we can be inspired to learn Scripture to make sure we’re always prepared, no matter what we face.

-We’re about to launch a ground-breaking new resource called Hidden Word.
+We’ve recently launched a ground-breaking new resource called Hidden Word.
 It’s a series of six weekly challenges to help you learn chunks of Scripture that have meaning to persecuted Christians.
 Over six weeks, you’ll connect with your persecuted family and God’s Word, getting into the Bible, and closer to Jesus in the process.
 Hidden Word is a quality resource you can use use to make your devotional times more interactive and long-lasting.
 Plus, we’ve scaled up some of the ideas so you can use them in youth and small group settings.

 Here’s our top five tips for memorising Scripture…